 Get out and about and meet new and interesting people.
 Help the local Inverness community recover from the trials of COVID-19 by providing an essential transportation service that is considered the safest way to travel during the pandemic.

-Becoming a PHC or taxi driver in Inverness means you’ll have access to Inverness Taxis’ exceptional booking platform, giving you access to quality runs ranging from Airport transports to school runs and everything in between.
+Becoming a PHC or taxi driver in Inverness means you’ll have access to Inverness Taxis’ exceptional booking platform.
+This will give you access to quality runs ranging from Airport transports to school runs and everything in between.

 Become your own boss and earn on your terms without having to sacrifice the salary!